kes2401/issue-tracker/README.md

 - The Django tutorial by The Net Ninja on YouTube was very helpful as an additional resource for learning the basics of Django, the playlist for which can be found [here](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc)
 - The official Django documentation, found [here](https://docs.djangoproject.com/en/2.2/)
 - The [Chart.js official documentation](https://www.chartjs.org/docs/latest/) and the ['Getting Started with Chart.js'](https://www.youtube.com/watch?v=sE08f4iuOhA) video tutorial on YouTube by Traversy Media were great for getting up and running quickly with Chart.js
+- The JavaScript code to retrieve the CSRF token from a cookie in order to make POST requests to the back-end was based on responses to a question raised on StackOverflow [here](https://stackoverflow.com/questions/55864156/how-can-i-solve-csrf-verification-failed)
 - The [Yeti theme](https://bootswatch.com/yeti/) from Bootswatch was used with Bootstrap for development of the UI
 - Finally, thank you to my mentor Aaron Sinnott for his advice and guidance throughout the project